Sleep Apnea Definition: Obstructive, Central and Mixed Sleep

 The most obvious side

-effects of sleep apnea are daytime sleepiness and severe
+are daytime sleepiness and severe

 fatigue.
-But
+But when

 untreated

-sleep apnea will also cause
+, it will also cause high blood

 pressure and other cardiovascular diseases.
 Frequent